rgreminger/example-make-workflow/README.md

 	install.packages("stargazer")
 - Gnu make
 - TeX distribution (I use TeX Live 2019)
-- For the `makefile` to work, R, Gnu make and the TeX distribution need to be made available in the system path
+- For the `makefile` to work, R, Gnu make and the TeX distribution (specifically `pdflatex`) need to be made available in the system path
 - Detailed installation instructions can be found here: [tilburgsciencehub.com](http://tilburgsciencehub.com/)

 ## Notes
+- `make clean` removes all unncessary temporary files.
 - Tested under Linux Mint (should work in any linux distro, as well as on Windows and Mac)
 - IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
 Otherwise Gnu make aborts with error 193.
 - Many possible improvements remain.
 Comments and contributions are welcome!